SeenKid/anxiety/scenes/act4.md

 {{/if}}

 {{if _.parasite}}
-b: AAAAA T'ES TOUJOURS PAS PRODUCTIF EN MANGEANT ON EST DES PARASITES DE LA SOCIÉTÉ AAAAA
+b: AAAAA T'ES TOUJOURS PAS PRODUCTIF·VE EN MANGEANT ON EST UN·E PARASITE DE LA SOCIÉTÉ AAAAA
 {{/if}}

 {{if _.whitebread}}